 When it comes to Achilles tendon tears, there are many treatment options available in Singapore from surgical to non-surgical methods.
 In milder cases, where there is a partial tear of the tendon, your doctor may recommend a brace or walking cast.
 This is usually done after an MRI scan to determine the extent of the partial tear and to determine the immobilisation protocol.
 This will help keep your foot and ankle flex downward, keeping them in place so that the Achilles tendon can heal effectively.

 Following a period of immobilisation, the patient is started on physical therapy.
 During physical therapy, your physiotherapist or doctor will chalk up exercises and offer insight and advice tailored to your condition.
 This not only helps to alleviate symptoms of an achilles tendon tear but may also aid in minimising the risk of recurrence.

 More commonly, an Achilles tendon is completely torn and will require surgical treatment.
 The surgery involves stitching the torn tendon ends back together.
 The latest modality of surgical repair is by way of percutaneous incisions using jigs and sutures that bring the tendon ends together.
 If the tendon has degenerated, the damaged tendon may be removed while the healthy tendon ends are stitched.

-Ultimately, the type of treatment you receive depends on your condition and the advice of your doctor.
+Ultimately, the type of treatment you receive for an Achilles tendon tear depends on your condition and the advice of your doctor.
 It is ideal to get a healthcare professional’s opinion and expertise on suitable Achilles tendonitis treatment in Singapore.